davee0/-SRB1-Remake/Readme.txt

 >>>> Special Thanks to these Beautiful poeple
 *ID software - For creating the game DOOM
-*Old School Doom Legacy Team- For stealing some Code from Quake and then putting it into their Doom Legacy Source port *Sonic Team JR - For creating this BAD girl video game *Minecraft - for shaping my skills in such low resolutions *SRB2 Community - For being supportive and unsupportive
+*Old School Doom Legacy Team
+*Sonic Team JR - For Creating SRB2 and some of the team members helping *Minecraft - for shaping my skills in such low resolutions *SRB2 Community - For being supportive and unsupportive